telerik/ajax-docs/controls/scheduler/client-side-programming/properties-and-methods/schedulerappointment-object.md

 ````

->note The other setters can update the appointment in case of WebService binding where there **is NO postback** and the onClientAppointmentDataBound is fired.
+>tip The other setters can update the appointment in case of WebService binding where there **is NO postback** and the onClientAppointmentDataBound is fired.
 >